Pro-Bono Admissions Consulting & Virtual Writing Center

 Telling your story in application documents, like the elusive personal statement, is a crucial part of the application process, especially because admissions committees will be reading dozens, if not hundreds, of similar applications.
 To guide you through this process, I use my background as a college English literature and writing instructor to clarify your goals and purpose.

 Alex made me feel capable of getting into my top choice program, and I did, and I would not be here today without her guidance, coaching, and mentorship.
+Even though Alex’s field is very different from my own, her knowledge of higher education was indispensable to my application process.
+“The hidden curriculum” would have remained hidden without her.

 Alex is an incredibly gifted mentor and writing coach.
 The feedback she has given me on my personal statements and cover letters goes above and beyond that of anyone else I’ve ever worked with.
 Her tireless attention to detail, patience, and unique insight into the application process helped me write the powerful personal statement that got me into graduate school and I could not be more grateful for all of her support.

 Patricia recently graduated with her master’s in Classics from Florida State University with honors.
 In addition to entering the graduate program of her choice, Patricia also received several competitive funding packages, an unusual situation for a majority of prospective MA students.
+She is now teaching high school Latin at the Baldwin School in Bryn Mawr, PA.

-Alex supported me by putting together my scattered thoughts into a piece of art for my PhD scholarly essay.
+Alex supported me by helping piece together my scattered thoughts into a piece of art for my PhD scholarly essay.
 She was committed to teaching me strategies to craft how my research interest, my professional goals, and my personal accomplishment will demonstrate my passion for the immigrant Latino population’s health.
 Alex inspires me with all her successful achievements in teaching, writing, peer-review publications, and public engagements.

-Mari was recently admitted to the PhD program in Nursing Practice at Texas Women’s University and will begin her advanced graduate study in the fall 2020 semester.
+Mari was recently admitted to the PhD program in Nursing Practice at Texas Woman’s University and will begin her advanced graduate study in the fall 2020 semester.
 She will use her subject position as a Latinx woman to research the long-term effects of COVID-19 in Latinx communities across Texas.